bkblanton/BestOfYouTube/README.md

   -k KEY, --key KEY     Your YouTube API key.
 You may also specify this in the
                         "YT_API_KEY" environment variable.
   -v, --videos          Show individual videos instead of playlists.
+  -t, --video-titles    Show video titles.
   -n NUM_VIDEOS, --num-videos NUM_VIDEOS
                         Number of top videos to include.
-  --consider-views      Also consider likes per view.
+  -V, --consider-views  Also consider likes per view.
   -c, --rebuild-cache   Rebuild the playlist video caches.
   -i, --ids             Instead of the full URLs, output IDs only.
   -p, --polymer         Allow the new YouTube website for playlists.